vezmaxwell/Ernestos_Escape/README.md

 **Strengths and issues**

 I really enjoyed making this game and was proud of it as a first game.
 Being my first project, I definitely found it quite stressful especially with no mark of how well (or poorly!) it was going.
 I think a big take away from this project was to step away from a problem if I couldn't work it out, work on something else and come back later, as sometimes a problem was just overlooked.
+If I were to re-create the game I would make use of JavaScript classes.
+I think this would have avoided repition I ended up with in my code.
+I would also have liked to come up with a more streamlined way of keeping the octopus floating on the items on the top half of the screen.
+I was left with one small bug that meant sometimes he jumps to the square to the left, which perhaps could have been more easily ironed out with more streamlined code in that section.